 Withdrawal from a course or from your program is an official process and should be discussed with your academic advisor and / or program director.
-Most programs in the School are full-time and the curriculums are specifically sequenced.
-Withdrawal from a course may put you at risk for being required to wait for a full year before resuming courses in the program.
-Course withdrawals are made through the UAB registration system via the Student Resources tab in BlazerNET.
-Program withdrawal should be made in writing to the program director.
-Please refer to the program section of this handbook for additional information.
+Most programs in the School are full-time and the curricula specifically sequenced.
+Withdrawal from a course may risk your wait time to register for the class again.
+You might have to wait for a full year before resuming enrollment in the program.
+Withdrawals are made through the UAB registration system via the Student Resources tab in BlazerNET.
+Notice of program withdrawal should be given in writing to the program director.
+Please refer to the handbook for additional information.